Discover opportunities months before the RFP drops

 Board meetings and strategic plans from Ryan Bivins's organization

-The meeting commenced with a Police Department Award Presentation where an individual received the Beyond the Badge Award for assisting a veteran citizen.
-A Public Hearing was held regarding the final draft comprehensive plan, concluding without public comment.
-Key actions included the approval of Total Labor and Outside Claims, acceptance of the year-to-date Financial Summary through November 2025, and the approval of Ordinance ORD# 3478 for the Levy and Assessment of Taxes for the Fiscal Year beginning May 1, 2025, and ending April 30, 2026.
-Additionally, the Council approved an ordinance abating the tax previously levied for the 2025 debt service on Series 2023 General Obligation Bonds, and an ordinance repealing Title 2, Chapter 6 of the Dixon City Code concerning the Hospital Board.
-Resolutions objecting to two separate map amendment petitions failed.
-Approvals were also granted for the IEPA Lead Service Line Inventory Grant Agreement and the authorization for the City Manager to sign WPCLP Loan Application Documents, as well as the IDOT Federal Uniform Grant Agreement.
-Council members provided various reports, congratulating local businesses and thanking staff.
+The meeting commenced with a Police Department Award Presentation where the Beyond the Badge Award was given for selfless service.
+A Public Hearing regarding the final draft comprehensive plan was held, concluding without public comment.
+Key actions included the approval of total labor and outside claims, acceptance of the year-to-date Financial Summary through November 2025, and the approval of three ordinances: one for the levy and assessment of taxes for Fiscal Year 2025-2026, one abating tax levied for debt service on General Obligation Bonds Series 2023, and one repealing Title 2, Chapter 6 of the Dixon City Code regarding the Hospital Board.
+The Council failed to pass two resolutions objecting to map amendments for Dixon Apartments LLC and The Estate of Richard Fluck.
+Approvals were also granted for the IEPA Lead Service Line Inventory Grant Agreement, authorizing the City Manager as the authorized representative to sign WPCLP Loan Application Documents, and approving an IDOT Federal Uniform Grant Agreement.

 Extracted from official board minutes, strategic plans, and video transcripts.